wavefrontHQ/logstash-output-wavefront/README.md

    "message" => "I'm not a hash type, so I won't get sent."
  }
 ```
-Below metrics are the output of the above event
+Below metrics are the output of the above log data
 ```
 logstash.bytes.count 200 type=access region=mumbai
 logstash.bytes.mean 42.2 type=access region=mumbai